apache/airflow/docs/apache-airflow/howto/operator/time.rst

 TimeDeltaSensorAsync
 ====================

-Use the :class:`~airflow.sensors.time_delta.TimeDeltaSensorAsync` to end sensing after specific time.
+Use the :class:`~airflow.providers.standard.sensors.time_delta.TimeDeltaSensorAsync` to end sensing after specific time.
 It is an async version of the operator and requires Triggerer to run.